christina-bel/university/README.md

 'Professor', 'Class'.

-For the database MySQl is used, Node.js is used for the server-side, HTML/CSS/JS - for the frond-end.
+For the database  management MySQL is used.
+Node.js is used for the server-side, HTML/CSS/JS - for the frond-end.
 DataTables plug-in for the jQuery Javascript library helps to show tables in the proper way (providing searching, sorting and pagination).